Find Grad Schools

 • Mechanical Service Specialist

-In 2016, there was an estimated number of 46,100 jobs in the United States for Mechanical Engineering Technician.
+There were about 46,100 jobs for Mechanical Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Mechanical Engineering Technician by 2026.
 There will be an estimated 4,200 positions for Mechanical Engineering Technician per year.

 undefined